SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 .. note::

-    The model in Swift is that instances of a value type are always copied when they are passed around in your code.
+    The model in Swift is that instances of a value type behave as if they were always copied when they're passed around in your code.
     However, this model doesn't require the performance cost of actually making a copy *immediately*.
     In most cases,
-    Swift uses the same memory
-    for the original instance and its copy, without actually making any copies,
+    Swift uses the same memory to store the original instance and any copies,
-    as long as neither instance is modified.
+    without actually duplicating anything.
+    As long as none of the copies is modified, they can all share the same memory.
-    Before modifying one of them, Swift makes a copy, and then modifies the copy.
+    Before modifying one of the copies,
+    Swift does the work of setting aside new memory for this copy, populating that memory with the same information that the original has,
+    and then modifying the copy's memory.
     The behavior you see in your code for structures and enumerations is always as if a copy took place immediately.